hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 Besu manages these two tasks with two different pipelines.

 The CPU is the limit for this step.
-The two pipelines stages are run on multiple threads.
+The two pipelines stages run on multiple threads.

-As displayed on the following screenshot -- for a VM with 8 CPU -- the CPU load average is about 7.5 and sometimes exceeds 10 (a full CPU load is 1).
+As displayed on the following screenshot -- for a VM with 8 CPU -- the CPU load average is about 7.5 and sometimes exceeds 10 (a 100% load for the 8 CPUs is 8).
 It means that there's more work to be done than what the CPUs can handle.

 ![System load metrics screenshot](../../../images/system-load.png)